AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52202-default-stock-salable-qty-changes-to-0-in-error-when-non-default-stock-set-to-0-qty-in-order.md

 ## Issue

-Default stock salable quantity changes to 0 in error when non-default stock set to 0 quantity in an order.
+Default stock salable quantity changes to 0 in error when non-default stock is set to 0 quantity in an order.

 <u>Steps to reproduce</u>:

-1. Login to the [!DNL Admin].
+1. Log in to the [!DNL Admin].
 1. Create **website2**.
 1. Create custom **source2**.
 1. Create custom **stock2**.